 bypassFlag is set equal to 1.

-Otherwise, if the entry in Table 9-48 is equal to "terminate", the values of binIdx are decoded by invoking the DecodeTerminate process as specified in clause 9.3.4.3.5 and the following applies:
+Otherwise, if the entry in Table 9-48 is equal to "terminate", the value of the bin is decoded by invoking the DecodeTerminate process as specified in clause 9.3.4.3.5 and the following applies:

 ctxTable is set equal to 0.